pimcore/pimcore/doc/Development_Documentation/06_Multi_Language_i18n/04_Shared_Translations.md

 ## Translations case sensitivity

-In constrast to previous Pimcore versions, starting from Pimcore 5 translations are case sensitive by default.
+Translations are case sensitive by default.
 You can reconfigure Pimcore to handle website and admin translations as case insensitive, however as this implies a performance hit (translations might be looked up twice) and it does not  conform with Symfony's translators you're encouraged to reference translation keys with the same casing as they were saved.